bugoaneo/bugoaneo/README.md

 Hi 👋 My name is Polina Emelyanova
 ==================================

 HTML-Developer & FrontEnd with passion CSS.
-5+ years experience.
 ------------------------------------------

 CSS-lover by life.
 I love complex designs.
 I want to make a product that will delight users.